 Some research suggests that some of the benefits of IF may be determined by how long you practice it.

 And, as we stated above, the quantity and quality of the food you eat will have a major influence on your outcomes.

 To eat in a way that is truly in alignment with our ancestral inheritance is to prize organ meats and animal fats above lean muscle and plant foods.

 Going long periods between meals can put the body into a state of stress.
-Consistently low blood sugar can trigger the release the stress hormones, human growth hormone, epinephrine, glucagon, and cortisol .
+Consistently low blood sugar can trigger the release of stress hormones, human growth hormone, epinephrine, glucagon, and cortisol .

-In the short term, possible negative consequences of these hormones is likely outweighed by reduced hyperinsulenimia and inflammation, autophagy, and improved gut health.
+In the short term, possible negative consequences of these hormones is likely outweighed by reduced hyperinsulinemia and inflammation, autophagy, and improved gut health.

 Short-term intermittent fasting has been shown to increase insulin sensitivity.

-This entails insulin resistance, while at the same time increasing gluconeogenesis (the synthesizing of glucose from protein).
-Together these factors can result in a state of chronically elevated blood sugar called “fasting hyperglycemia.
+This entails insulin resistance while increasing gluconeogenesis (the synthesizing of glucose from protein) at the same time.
+Together, these factors can result in a state of chronically elevated blood sugar called “fasting hyperglycemia.